Next Steps supervision services include:

-• Individual and group sessions
+• Individual supervision

-• Adhoc (emergency) and regular supervision of practice
+• Adhoc (emergency) supervision

 • Face-to-face, telephone and online sessions